NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

 ♦ The option to change the editor's background based on the system's theme was not working properly (it was behaving as if it was always on).
-♦ When stopping a recording by using a keyboars shortcut, the confirmation dialog to delete the previous project was not getting focus.
+♦ When stopping a recording by using a keyboars shortcut, the confirmation dialog to delete the previous project was not getting focus (thanks to @pawlos).
+♦ When minimizing the new recorder UI by left-clicking once the system's tray icon, the region selection was not minimizing along.

 ### Known Bugs: